January 13-15, 2023 | Jameson Camp | Indianapolis, IN

 • Establish a referral system that includes members of the greater community;

-Recruitment is the lifeblood of our organizations.
+Telling your story and attracting new members is the lifeblood of our organizations.
 Whether you are at 5 members or 85 members we will have practical ideas to improve your recruitment program.
 All chapters have one seat reserved for their attendee.
 Additional seats are available at cost.

 Finance Workshop